-These are the total number of manual hours spent by an individual behind fulfilling a request.
-If we look at the quota refinement example from above, there are various manual tasks that entail data formatting, exception handling and resulting adjustments, data and dispute follow ups etc. These peripheral tasks increase the overall resource needs as well the processing time.
+These are the total number of manual hours spent by an individual fulfilling a request.
+If we look at the quota refinement example from above, there are various manual tasks that entail data formatting, exception handling and resulting adjustments, data and dispute follow ups etc. These peripheral tasks increase the overall resource needs as well as the processing time.
 For a monthly payroll cycle, this is how the math looks like;

-Good IC system should help you significantly reduce these manual efforts.
+A good IC system should help you significantly reduce these manual efforts.
 Organizations should invest these saved hours in value add activities that otherwise may be pushed out because of lack of bandwidth.

 3. Manual Touchpoints Reduction –

 Ideally, each step involved in the process should require a lesser number of resources.
-As multiple individuals touch specific steps/processes manually, the chances of errors go up significantly translating to a dollar amount loss.
-An out-of-the-box IC solution that enables end-to-end automation and comes in with built-in workflows eliminates redundant touchpoints.
+As multiple individuals touch specific steps/processes manually, the chances of errors go up significantly, translating to a dollar amount loss.
+An out-of-the-box IC solution that enables end-to-end automation and comes with built-in workflows eliminates redundant touchpoints.

 4. Payout Error Reduction –

-Research has proven that legacy solutions and excel workbooks lead to overpayments of around 3% to 8%; typically attributed to formulae errors and manual interventions.
-As an example, for a salesforce of 100 reps who are eligible for sales incentives of $36K per year, your organization is at a risk of overpaying and causing indirect losses of anywhere between 100K to 300K per year
+Research has proven that legacy solutions and Excel workbooks lead to overpayments of around 3% to 8%; typically attributed to formulae errors and manual interventions.
+As an example, for a salesforce of 100 reps who are eligible for sales incentives of $36K per year, your organization is at risk of overpaying and causing indirect losses of anywhere between 100K to 300K per year

 5. Total Cost of Ownership Reduction –

 Organizations need to look at a holistic set of metrics like the ones above while implementing IC solutions.
 It is essential to keep a close eye on implementation and licensing costs while evaluating a new incentive compensation solution.
 In addition, it is equally important to understand the costs that are going to be incurred for ongoing operations and change management.
-The fact is that the cost incurred managing the solution hurts the most not only because of cash outflow but also because of valuable analyst time that goes in managing day-to-day operations instead of understanding trends, patterns, and turning ideas into innovation.
+The fact is that the cost incurred managing the solution hurts the most not only because of cash outflow but also because of valuable analyst time that goes into managing day-to-day operations instead of understanding trends, and patterns, and turning ideas into innovation.